AngelosSfyrakis/UTF-8-Validator/README.md

 ```bash
 gcc utf8validate.c -o name
 ```
-Input must be a text file for the programm to run.
+Input must be a text file for the program to run.

 -To run:
 ```bash